 It is true that some students of the course experience healing of this sort.
 I have heard and read testimony about skin cancer being healed, migraine headaches disappearing, addictions disappearing and more.

 I have no reason to doubt testimony like this.
 It is entirely consistent with the release of guilt fostered by the course.
 Miracles heal the body because we are learning – through the undoing of guilt – that the mind, not the body, makes illness.
 What happens in the body merely reflects what is happening in the mind (T-28.II.11:4).
+This is as true of our sexual relationships as our relationships with food and eating.

 The miracle is always about the shift in our thinking from ego to Christ, from little self to God.
 It has no other goal; and really, healing needs no other.